 Most big rigs have electronic data recorders, or black boxes, in them.
 These black boxes can show the rate of speed at which the truck driver was driving and if and when they attempted to brake.

 Your personal injury attorney can subpoena the information contained in the black box from the company or person who owns the truck.
 This information may help you to prove the truck driver was speeding, ran a red light, or didn’t slow down and hit you.

 Getting the Log Books

-The last step that the attorney takes when conducting their truck accident investigation is obtaining the logbooks.
+The last step that the attorney takes when conducting their truck crash investigation is obtaining the logbooks.
 Truck drivers are required to keep logbooks of when they took breaks, when they drove, and when they slept or rested.
 By law, they can only drive 11 hours in a 24-hour period, and they must routinely take breaks as well.
-If they failed to do this, they broke laws and may be responsible for the accident.
+If they failed to do this, they broke laws and may be responsible for the crash.